 CHAP.
+LXVII.

-that, by the pravilence of tyrauny, enevances were to The popish plot Oates's narrative and charatter-Coleman's letters-Godfrey's murder - General consternation - The parliament - Zeal of the parliament - Bedloe's narrative-Accusation of Danby His impeachment Dissolution of the long parliament - Its character -Trial of Coleman -Of Ireland New elections -- Duke of Monmouth -- Duke of York retires to Bruffels New parliament Danby's impeachment - Popish plot - New council - Limitations on a popish successor -- Bill of exclufion-Habeas corpus bill-Prorogation and dissolution of the parliament - Trial and execution of the five jefuits - And of Langborne - Wakeman acquitted-State of affairs in Scotland-Battle of Bothwel bridge.
+The popish plot - Oates's narrative - and character - Coleman's letters - Godfrey's murder - General consternation The parliament Zeal of the parliament-Bedloe's narrative- Accusation of Danby --- His impeachment ---Dissolution of the long parliament \\\ Its character - Trial of Coleman Of Ireland New elections - Duke of Monmouth - Duke of York retires to Brussels-New parliament-Danby's impeachment \\\ Popish plot \\\ New council \\\ Limitations on a popish successor-Bill of exclufion-Habeas corpus bill-Prorogation and dissolution of the parliament-Trial and execution of the five jesuits -- And of Langborne -- Wakeman acquitted State of affairs in Scotland --Battle of Bothwel bridge.

-HE English nation, ever fince the fatal league with France, had entertained violent jealousies against the court; and the subsequent measures, adopted by the king, had tended more to encrease than cure the general prejudices.
-Some mysterious design was still suspected in every enterprize and profession: Arbitrary power and popery were apprehended as the scope of all projects: Each breath or rumour made the people start with anxiety: Their enemies, they thought, were in their very bosom, and had gotten possession of their sovereign's considence.
-While in this timorous, jealous disposition, ha the cry of a plot all on a sudden struck their ears: They C H A P. were wakened from their slumber; and like men affrightened and in the dark, took every figure for a spectre.
-The 1678. terror of each man became the source of terror to another.
-And an universal panic being disfused, reason and argument and common sense and common humanity lost all insluence over them.
-From this disposition of men's minds we are to account for the progress of the POPISH PLOT, and the credit given to it; an event, The Popish which would otherwise appear prodigious and altogether inexplicable.
+HE English nation, ever fince the fatal league with C HAP.
+France, had entertained violent jealousies against the court; and the subsequent measures, adopted by the king, had tended more to encrease than cure the general prejudices.
+Some mysterious design was still suspected in every enterprize and profession: Arbitrary power and popery were apprehended as the scope of all projects: Each breath or rumour made the people start with anxiety: Their enemies, they thought, were in their very bosom, and had got possession of their sovereign's confidence.
+While in this timorous, jealous disposition,

+CHAP, the cry of a plot all on a sudden struck their ears: They were wakened from their flumber; and like men affrighted and in the dark, took every figure for a spectre.
+The terror of each man became the fource of terror to another.
+And an universal panic being diffused, reason and argument and common fense and common humanity loft all influence over them.
+From this disposition of men's minds we are to account for the progress of the POPISH PLOT, and the credit given to it; an event, which would otherwife appear prodigious and altogether inexplicable.